petercripps/csv-data-wrangling/README.md

 Analyses data in a CSV according to some rules.

 The following Python files are used:
+- `appwindow.py` UI for CSV Analyser-
 - `csvanalyse.py` is the entry point for the program.
 - `readargs.py` reads command line arguments prior to executing analyse function.
 - `rules.py` are the rules that check the fields in the CSV file.
 - `help.py` runs the help function.
 - `config.py` contains globals for application
-- `vodbullGUI` UI for CSV Analyser

 The following data/config files are used:
 - `config.yaml` config parameters